 Natural Ways to Combat a Vitamin D Deficiency

-If you have a vitamin D deficiency, the good news is that there are steps you can take to combat it and boost those vitamin D levels in your body.
+If you have a vitamin D deficiency, the good news is that there are steps you can take to boost those vitamin D levels in your body.

 Here are some natural ways to get your vitamin D levels back up to where they need to be.